LOVDnl/api.lovd.nl/README.md

 - Not required, but appreciated; please set a `User-agent` string that identifies you, so we can see how the service is being used and we can contact you if necessary.

+## Installation
+If you wish to run a copy of these APIs locally, all you need is to place the files in the `src` directory in a location that is available to a PHP-enabled web server such as Apache.